Hated in the Nation: Critical reception

-On the review aggregator Rotten Tomatoes, the episode received an average score of 80% based on 20 reviews, indicating positive reception.
+The review aggregator Rotten Tomatoes, which gave the episode an average score of 80% based on 20 reviews, summarised that it "concludes Black Mirror's third season on a strong note, effectively conveying the sometimes fatal consequences of online hate through a narrative that is morally complex and cinematically invigorating".
 The episode received ratings of 8.3 out of 10 in Paste, four out of five stars in Vulture and The Telegraph, an A− in Entertainment Weekly and a B+ in The A.V.
 Club.
-Euan Ferguson of The Observer saw it the best of the series three episodes, while Handlen thought it neither best nor worst.
+Euan Ferguson of The Observer saw it as the best of the series three episodes, while Handlen thought it neither the best nor worst.
 Chancellor Agard of Entertainment Weekly praised it as "very strong".
 Some critics viewed the episode as too long, with Sims saying that it "makes its point very repetitively", though Mullane found that the episode was "well-paced" and "didn't drag".
 Contrastingly, The Telegraph's Robbie Collin reviewed that Hawes used the runtime "to give the moral complexities of Brooker's script the breathing space they deserve".
 Vulture's Charles Bramesco reviewed that there was "agile movement between cerebral sci-fi and emotionally rooted moralizing".
 Handlen saw the episode as "underdeveloped in some places" and "overdeveloped in others".

 The cast received praise.
 Macdonald and Marsay received positive reception as Karin and Blue, respectively, with Agard writing that they "just gave fantastic performances that complemented each other".
 Bramesco said that Macdonald "lays claim to the episode's best lines", having demonstrated much "wry comedy".
 Wong as Li and Miles as Pickering were also praised.
 Agard approved of Scholes being grounded by "motivations in something personal", though Plaugic saw his character as less interesting than an unexplored potential for the episode to show how #DeathTo participants act once realising its effects.
 The soundtrack was also praised, with Collin praising Phipps' "keening" score and Mullane finding a composition by Lenz "beautifully haunting".

 The story received mixed commentary.
 VanDerWerff found that the "full weight" of Scholes' actions "doesn't register as much as it could", though praising the "nasty" twist and "nicely inconclusive" ending.
 Handlen concurred that the episode "downplays the massive deaths" but dissented in finding that the ending does not give "sufficient resolution" for Scholes.
 Plaugic believed that the episode "never figures out exactly what it's critiquing".
 Agard was "genuinely engaged with the story", while Bramesco praised the writing for a "surprising facility for the stylized language of pulp crime novels".
 Ferguson found the episode "clever" and "ripe with thought".
 Some minor details were criticised.
 Mullane thought it odd that no character attempted to block the air vent during the bee attack, when it seems that characters previously look at the vent, while VanDerWerff noted that the story remains in the U.K. despite the #DeathTo game not appearing to be limited to the country.